Freiherr5/AAlogo/README.md

 ### Description

-Amino Acid sequence visualization program (inspired by WebLogo).
-Allows the user a wide range of visual customization
+Amino Acid sequence visualization program (inspired by WebLogo) which allows the user a wide range of visual customization.

 ---